 Your Car Needs A Home.
 Owning a car means having a place to park it too.
 If you don't have a designated driveway or garage, you'll have to check with your local town ordinances to determine if you need to register for street parking permits.

 Listen to the Weatherman.
 Another point that often sinks in during the first months of car ownership is that seasonal maintenance is important.
-In colder areas, you'll have to think about snow tires or other seasonal adjustments, extra maintenance for the winter season, and being prepared with shovels and ice scrapers to dig out during storms.
-Even in warmer weather locations vehicles may need special care to protect against the heat.
+In colder areas, you'll have to think about snow tires or other seasonal adjustments, , and being prepared with shovels and ice scrapers to dig out during storms.
+Even in warmer weather locations vehicles may need .
 For instance, in desert heat you may want to take measures to prevent engine or cooling system issues.
 Think about the seasonal weather extremes in your area and make a plan to protect your vehicle accordingly.

 Spend a little time planning for all of these considerations and you'll be ready to enjoy your new set of wheels.